-WHEREAS, on October 17, 2012, the City Council approved Amendment No. 2 to the Project Financing Agreement between the City and Palm Springs Promenade, LLC (the "Amendment") which included an Updated Site Plan and "Updates to Project Description," reflecting modifications to the proposed improvements originally approved in the Agreement; and scope of the Specific Plan EIR, and, based on the Specific Plan EIR and Addendum, that no further environmental review was required.
+WHEREAS, on October 17, 2012, the City Council approved Amendment No. 2 to the Project Financing Agreement between the City and Palm Springs Promenade, LLC (the "Amendment") which included an Updated Site Plan and "Updates to Project Description," reflecting modifications to the proposed improvements originally approved in the Agreement; and that no further environmental review was required.
 (Public Resources Code § 21166; California Code of Regulations, Title 14, §§ 15162, 15164); and